-The Florida Department of Education required that the Tampa After-School All-Stars (Memorial) 21st CCLC Program provide project-based learning activities supervised or provided directly by a certified teacher - particularly those related to core academic subjects (i.e., reading, writing, mathematics, and science).
-The 21st CCLC program was not required to have certified teachers provide all aspects of the project-based learning plans, only that the activities be provided while a certified teacher was on-site to supervise the activities, although best-practices for afterschool programs would have certified teachers directly provide the project-based learning activities to maximize impact and effectiveness As noted, the program utilized a total of 5 certified teachers for use primarily during the English Language Arts, mathematics, and science components of the 21st CCLC program.
-Overall, the Tampa After-School All-Stars (Memorial) 21st CCLC program appears to have utilized certified teachers as proposed in the approved grant application and approved budget narrative.
-The program has submitted their 2018-2019 application and included the same relative level of staffing with certified teachers for the next year of program operations.
+The Florida Department of Education required that the Tampa After-School All-Stars (Memorial) 21st CCLC Program provide academic activities supervised or provided directly by a certified teacher - particularly those related to core academic subjects (i.e., reading, writing, mathematics, and science).
+The 21st CCLC program was not required to have certified teachers provide all aspects of the lesson plans, only that the activities be provided while a certified teacher supervised the activities, although best-practices for afterschool programs would have certified teachers directly provide the academic activities to maximize impact and effectiveness As noted, the program utilized a total of 8 certified teachers for use primarily during the English Language Arts, mathematics, science, and homework assistance components of the 21st CCLC program.
+Overall, the Tampa After-School All-Stars (Memorial) 21st CCLC program reports having utilized certified teachers as proposed in the approved grant application, approved budget narrative, and required by the Florida Department of Education.
+The program has submitted their 2019-2020 application and included a relatively similar level of staffing with certified teachers for the next year of program operations.